Tuesday Tips: Kelley School of Business Essays, Tips for 2023-2024

 This will help you focus on the right career path and job openings for your internship and full-time job search.
 Consider these factors as you prepare your answers to these Kelley School of Business essays.

 Kelley’s program is unique and close-knit, so your fit with the program and your desire to participate fully will be vital to the admissions committee.
-Kelley has an academically strong class of students.
-A large number (42% of the Class of 2023) come from outside the United States, and the diverse cohort typically includes a significant number of women.
+Kelley has an academically strong class of students, a large number (45% of the Class of 2024) of whom hail from outside the United States.

 Essay One: Discuss your immediate post-MBA professional goals.
 How will your professional experience, when combined with a Kelley MBA degree, allow you to achieve these goals?
 Should the short-term goals you have identified not materialize, what alternate career paths might you consider?
 (500 words)